course-details-portlet

 Further on evaluation

-Two projects, (1) magnetic mineral and petrophysical lab work, (2) gravity and magnetic data interpretation, both with oral presentation and report.
-The projects together count 40% of the total grade, and consist of a portfolio.
+Two projects, (1) magnetic mineral and petrophysical lab work, deadline near mid-term, (2) gravity and magnetic data interpretation, deadline end of term, both with in-class presentation and written report.
+Written reports will be due the day before the in-class presentation, and both will be assessed based on application of topics introduced in lectures and literature, level of scientific interpretation, and clarity in displaying and discussing data.
+The projects together count 50% of the total grade, and consist of a portfolio.

 Required previous knowledge